ninewise/dissertation/introduction/chapter.md

 A genomics study traditionally consists of three parts: sequencing, assembly and annotation.
 The first part, sequencing, is the conversion of physical DNA molecules into their DNA sequence, the order of the nucleotides in the chain.
-Current machinery is incapable of accurately and rapidly sequencing complete molecules.
-The DNA molecules are first split into shorter segments, from which reads are sequenced.
-These reads can vary in length from 25 base pairs up to a few 10.000 base pairs, depending on the used sequencing technology, with various read error types and rates.
+Current machinery is capable of accurately and rapidly sequencing DNA molecules of a certain length range (Illumina 50 base pairs (bp) to 500bp, PacBIO 1kbp to several 10kbp, Oxford Nanopore from 10kbp up to Mbp range, each with differing read error types and rates), so the DNA fragments are randomly split into shorter fragments according to the size range fit per instrument.
 The result of sequencing is a data set of the DNA sequences of reads, along with some metadata such as the quality of a read.

 <!-- TODO Carolien 2 -->